 Here’s the way I look at it.

-You and I know the niche we’re focused on inside and out.
+You and I know the niche we’re focused on, inside and out.
 We know the lingo and the “right” terms.
-Our target audience may not know all of the right words that a professional might use.
+Our target audience may not know all the right words that a professional might use.
 They just know they are looking for something that will accomplish something.
 So one of the suggested keywords is “Where to buy a coffee plunger” (coffee snobs everywhere recoil in horror!).

 How to do Keyword Research: Find Which Keywords are most promising